StackVista/stackstate-docs/stackpacks/integrations/agent.md

 ### Upgrade

 When a new version of the ServiceNow StackPack is available in your instance of StackState, you will be prompted to upgrade in the StackState UI on the page **StackPacks** > **Integrations** > **StackState Agent V2**.
-For a quick overview of recent StackPack updates, check the [StackPack versions](/setup/upgrade-stackstate/stackpack-versions.md) shipped with each StackState release.
+For an overview of recent StackPack updates, check the [StackPack versions](/setup/upgrade-stackstate/stackpack-versions.md) shipped with each StackState release.

 To upgrade the StackState Agent, see the [StackState Agent documentation](/setup/agent/).